- FHA Loan

 FHA Property Requirements

-- The home must meet the FHA’s minimum property standards:
+- The home must meet the FHA’s minimum property standards for safety, security and structural integrity.

 - When buying a home, you’ll need to move in within 60 days of closing.

-- It must be your primary residence.
+- The property must be your primary residence.
 Investment properties and second homes don’t qualify for FHA loans.

 Why Choose Quicken Loans